IELTS Writing Task 2 Sample 889 - To what extent will migration become a social and political issue

 - Last Updated: Tuesday, 01 November 2016 12:45

 You should spend about 40 minutes on this task.

-To what extend will migration from developing world to the developed world become a social and political issue in the 21th century?
+To what extent will migration from the developing world to the developed world become a social and political issue in the 21st century?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 Model Answer 1:

 Immigration with the aim of achieving better lifestyle has become one of the most considerable discussions among developed countries, over recent decades.
 To clarify, this phenomenon has widely led to serious threats to hosts from a diversity of aspects which it is going to be evaluated in the following paragraphs.

 As the beginning impact of immigrants, it could be stated that the host government face a variety of population difficulties.
 By the way of illustration, it must be supplied a widespread accommodation for the new citizens, which costs a great deal of expenses for the government.

 The second problem stemming from this issue is that the immigrants from various countries have experienced different cultures, in contrast to developed countries.
 As a result, the cultural differences could cause minus effects on the host, especially on juveniles.
 These effects could contribute to decreasing the national motivation.